top of page

 Here are a few examples to explain why we say: protect the brain, body and mind will follow.
 Consider three heavy hitter behaviors: sleep, movement, and nutrition.

-Sleep – Sufficient and Consistent Quantity and Quality
+Sleep – Sufficient Quantity and Quality on a Regular Schedule

 Sleep is the brain’s nightly reset and repair cycle.
 Good sleep:

-The outcome: When sleep protects the brain, emotional regulation, physical recovery, and cognitive performance improve together.
+The outcome: When sleep protects the brain, emotional regulation, physical recovery, and cognitive performance all improve.
 Everything else becomes more doable.

 Movement – Sufficient and Consistent